Skip to Content

 Polishing Obsidian With A Dremel

-You can easily polish obsidian by using different types of sandpaper and a polishing wheel on your Dremel.
+You can easily polish obsidian using different types of sandpaper and a polishing wheel on your Dremel.
 You will need at least four sandpaper grits, and you should also use cerium oxide for the final polish.

 Step 1: Shaping Stone Using 120 Grit Sandpaper